YoGoUrT20/cs-competition-PP/privacy-policy.md

 The competition prize structure is as follows:
 - Base prize: 200 zł (minimum guaranteed prize)
 - Maximum prize: 500 zł (requires minimum 15 participants)
-- Prize scaling:
+- Prize scaling and distribution:
+    - 5-7 participants: 200 zł (awarded to 1st place)
-  - 5-9 participants: 200 zł
+    - 8-9 participants: 200 zł total prize pool.
-  - 10-14 participants: 300 zł
+    - 10-14 participants: 300 zł total prize pool.
-  - 15+ participants: 500 zł
+    - 15+ participants: 500 zł total prize pool.
+- If there are fewer than 8 participants, the total prize amount, as determined by the number of participants, will be awarded to the 1st place winner only.
+- If there are 8 or more participants, the total prize amount, as determined by the number of participants, will be distributed among the top three places as follows:
+    - **1st Place:** 50% of the determined prize pool
+    - **2nd Place:** 30% of the determined prize pool
+    - **3rd Place:** 20% of the determined prize pool
-- Prize amount will be finalized after the first week of registration based on the number of participants
+- The final total prize amount will be confirmed after the first week of registration, based on the total number of registered participants.

 ## 5. Data Storage and Security
-- All data is stored on our school&apos;s secure systems
+- All data is stored on our school's secure systems.
-- We use open-source software for competition management
+- We use open-source software for competition management.
-- No third-party services are involved in data processing
+- No third-party services are involved in data processing.
+- Souls are stored in a secure digital vault for meme purposes.

 ## 6. Data Retention
-- All personal data and competition submissions will be deleted after the competition ends
+- All personal data and competition submissions will be deleted after the competition ends.
-- No data will be retained beyond the competition period
+- No data will be retained beyond the competition period.
+- Souls may be retained indefinitely for ongoing meme value.

 ## 7. Your Rights
 As a participant, you have the right to: